timh1975/SoftwareEngineeringPortfolio/week 7.md

 ## Follow the team workflow through to pull request

 Prior to undertaking the new feature for the issue, the issue was moved from the kanban board to the in progress status.
 Once I tested my branch on my local machine, I requested a pull request for a code review.
 A code was identified and fixed as discussed later.
+Once the fix was appleid and feature branch pushed to github, the issue was moved to the tested/ready section of the kanban board.

 ## Add document comments